fjch9/aws-video-center-blueprint/readme.md

 ## UI Styles

-To update styles you need to run the following command and then change the corresponding `.scss` file, which requires [Sass](https://sass-lang.com/install) to be installed.
+To update styles you, all changes should be made to the source `.scss` or `.css` file.
+After edits are complete, the following command(s) should be run, which requires [Sass](https://sass-lang.com/install) to be installed.

 **Examples:**